Tractable General Equilibrium: Experiments

+\if 0 \salp{}{The results generated by using the step sizes that yield minimum deviation values while satisfying pathwise Bregman continuity (presented in Appendix~\ref{sec_ap:ad_experiments}) in our Arrow-Debreu experiments are similar to the results generated by step sizes that minimize deviation.
+Once again, convergence was rapid in all economies except the ones inhabited by linear consumers.
+The equilibrium progression plots follow similar trajectories, and the convergence bound was once again satisfied in each experiment by both the final and minimum deviation values.} \fi

-We observe that in all our experiments except in experiments 5 and 6---which include Linear consumers and are as such not covered by our theory as the excess demand for the economies is not singleton-valued---the mirror \emph{extrat\^atonnement} process converges to a Walrasian equilibrium.
-In all experiments, we verify and confirm that pathwise Bregman-continuity holds, thus justifying our assumption.
-Finally, while our experiments obey our theory which suggests a best-iterate convergence to a $\varepsilon$-Walrasian equilibrium in $\nicefrac{1}{\varepsilon^2}$ time-steps, we observe that a last-iterate convergence occurs only for experiments 5, corresponding to the case of Cobb-Douglas consumers, for which even \emph{t\^atonnement} is known to converge in last-iterates.
-This suggests that achieve convergence in last iterates might not be possible with the mirror \emph{extrat\^atonnement} process.
+\if 0 We observe that in all our experiments except 5 and 6---which include linear consumers and as such are not covered by our theory, because \sklara{}{treating the continuous excess demand correspondence as a function introduces discontinuities throughout the search space} \footnote{In our experiments, we choose to break ties ``evenly," i.e., if there are multiple bang-per-buck goods, all of them are demanded in equal amounts.} ---the mirror extrat\^atonnement process converges to an $\varepsilon$-Walrasian equilibrium. \fi

+\if 0 Finally, while our experiments obey our theory which suggests a best-iterate convergence to an $\varepsilon$-Walrasian equilibrium in $O \left( \nicefrac{1}{\varepsilon^2} \right)$ time steps, we observe that last-iterate convergence occurs only in economy 4, \alp{I'm confused about this.
+The final epsilon values annotated in the figures are the values of the convergence metric(Walrasian violation) at last iteration, so any experiment with a low enough epsilon should be last-iterate convergent??} \amy{asking Deni} corresponding to the case of Cobb-Douglas consumers, for which even t\^atonnement is known to converge in last iterates.
+These findings suggest that achieving convergence in last iterates might not be possible \samy{}{in all Walrasian economies} with the mirror extrat\^atonnement process\sklara{}{, but may be possible under stronger assumptions on the excess demand}. \fi